U.S. Route 95 in Idaho: Lewiston grade to Canada

-As of 2019, ITD had started a construction project at US-95's intersection with State Route 53 to reconfigure the intersection, replacing the current signalized intersection with a Single Point Urban Interchange.
-The project will straighten out ID 53 over the nearby train tracks, remove an intersection with Garwood Rd with a new bridge, and extend the frontage road on the east side to Garwood Rd.
+In 2019, ITD had started a construction project at US 95's intersection with State Highway 53 to reconfigure the intersection, replaced the current signalized intersection with single-point urban interchange.
+The project straightened out SH-53 over the nearby train tracks, removed an intersection with Garwood Road with a new bridge and extended the frontage road on the east side to Garwood Road.

 History

-US-95 was established in 1926 as one of the original routes in the American Association of State Highway and Transportation Officials (AASHTO) system of national highways.
-It originally terminated at U.S. Route 30 north of Parma, near the Oregon state line, and was wholly located within Idaho except for a small segment in Washington state northwest of Lewiston.
+US 95 was established on November 11, 1926 as one of the original routes in the American Association of State Highway and Transportation Officials (AASHTO) system of national highways.
+It originally terminated at U.S. Route 30 north of Parma near the Oregon state line and was wholly located within Idaho except for a small segment in Washington state northwest of Lewiston.
 Prior to the designation, the north–south highway was part of State Highway 24 (the number has since re-purposed for another highway).

 An auxiliary route, numbered US 95E, was established in 1927 between Potlatch and Coeur d'Alene and later replaced by US 95 Alternate.
-A proposal to extend US 95 south was considered by the AASHTO in 1937, but deferred until 1940 while routes in Oregon were improved.
-US-95 then was extended through Oregon and Nevada to California, terminating near Blythe.
-A proposal to expand the newly-constructed expressway sections of US 95 into a full-fledged Interstate Highway was considered by the state government in the late 1980s.
+A proposal to extend US 95 south was considered by AASHTO in 1937, but deferred until January 1, 1940, while routes in Oregon were improved.
+US 95 then was extended through Oregon and Nevada to California, terminating in Blythe.

 Since the 1990s, sections of the highway between Coeur d'Alene and Sandpoint have been widened to four lanes and gained limited-access grade separation.

+Future

+A proposal to expand the freeway sections of US 95 into a full-fledged Interstate Highway which would be numbered as Interstate 11 is considered by both federal and state government officials since 1987.